mitranim/prax/docs/html/api/app.md

 ## `enque(...events)`

-The app receives events from a event que.
+The app receives events from an event que.
 When creating the app, you set its `main` method as the que's event consumer.

 ```js